 – Compare the major themes of the books studied.[/vc_column_text]

-In 2019, the following books will be examined:
+In 2019, the following books were examined:

 Alice in Wonderland is one of the great classics of modern literature, at once a fabulous children’s story, philosophical exposition, and spiritual guide.
 The author, Lewis Carroll, spins a tale of a young girl named Alice who falls down a rabbit hole into a fantasy world of weird and wonderful creatures.
 The story is at one level a story of comic adventure and misadventure but it also plays with logic and is one of the best examples of nonsense genre.
 It was considered an instant classic whose popularity endures to the present day.
 Dr. Myss, one of the great spiritual teachers of our time, will explore Alice in Wonderland as a spiritual guide in a time such as ours of darkness and discontinuity when things no longer are like they seem.